ysa134/torii/README.md

 * A non-AMD build of the code
 * More testing of sessions
 * More documentation
-* Publish your own endpoint or adapter implementation!
+* Publish your own provider or adapter implementation!

 We welcome your contributions.